 Done.
 Under 12 minutes.
 Adjust the specifics based on what you are training, but the structure stays the same: raise, activate, mobilise, build.

-This is where chiropractic care can help.
-We assess how your joints and muscles are moving and treat the areas that are restricted.
-Whether it is a stiff thoracic spine, tight hips, a sore lower back or restricted shoulders, getting those areas moving properly means your warm-up actually works the way it should.
+This is exactly what we do in practice.
+We assess how your joints and muscles are moving and address the areas that are restricted.
+Whether it is a stiff thoracic spine, tight hips, a sore lower back or restricted shoulders, restoring proper movement means your warm-up actually works the way it should and your training sessions are more productive.

 References